-The issues to be addressed in the following Blog Posts are:
+The issues addressed in the following Blog Posts are:

-The item in bold to be addressed in this post.
+Item in bold is addressed in this post.
 As an Arizona Architect, most City’s jurisdictions work with the IBC (International Building Code).
 The code analysis is based upon the IBC.

-The number of exits within a room is dictated by the occupancy and whether their is some hazardous condition.
+The number of exits within a room is determined by the occupancy and the level of hazardous condition.
 The type of Occupancy (ie. office, retail, industrial etc.) generally determine quantity of occupants based upon a load calculation.
 For example:

 Once the number of occupants is determined, a maximum number of occupants are allowed before second or possibly third exit is required.
 The general rule of thumb are as follows:

-Once occupant loads reach greater numbers, such as 501 – 1,000, minimum 3 exits are required.
+Once occupant loads reach greater numbers, such as 501 – 1,000 occupants, minimum 3 exits are required.
 Beyond 1,000 occupants, four exits are required.
 An example of this may be a large conference room or convention center where spaces are large enough to hold these quantities.

 Another requirement to take into account is location of the exits themselves.
 A good rule of thumb to follow is that the distance separating the exits must be greater than 1/2 the distance of the overall diagonal dimension of the room.
 So in a large office space that is an open plan with no walls, such as the one depicted below, the number of occupants possible by code would be 12,000 s.f. / 100 s.f. per person = 120 occupants. this exceeds 49 occupants therefore 2 exits required.
 See graphic below.